JaviRute/JaviRute/README.md

 Software Developer
 ------------------

 I am an MFL Teacher looking for a career change.
+I am currently enrolled on a Web Development bootcamp, which I expect to complete by December 2022.

 I started with a course on Python (Angela Yu's 100 Days of Python), where I learnt the important concepts of programming, how to create my own apps, working with APIs, data science, web development with bootstrap, web scraping, automation, etc